lncLOOM/LncLOOMv2/README.md

          eCLIP: Data 1: <specify path to eCLIP data>
          ```

 In the LncLOOMv2/LncLOOMv2/src/ directory there is also a file: `for_track_output.txt`.
 Similar to the `for_eclip_annotation.txt`, this file tells LncLOOM where to find a genome file so that a custom track of conserved motifs can be generated.
+The paths have been initiated to find `hg19.fa` in LncLOOMv2/LncLOOMv2/src.
 Note that you can specify a different layer and genome to what is specified in  `for_eclip_annotation.txt`.

          To generate a custom track use the `--track` option.